joakimremler/AIS-WEB/README.md

 This version is fully functional but i recommend to use it in privat network becuse there is no securite built in.

 ## TODO
-* Replace the simulation sensor to a real sensor that reads moisture in the soil and output the signal to AIS-Sensor.
-* Add a small electrical pump to the Raspberry pi gpio pinns and control the pump, a preferible duration is 5s.
+* Add security to the webpage that you can only POST, DELETE or PUT values to sensors that is connected to you.
-* Add protection
+* Login
 * Add multiply users

 ## Languages